anitnair1713/anitnair.github.io/README.md

-🧑‍💻 Jira/Confluence Administrator -having an experience of 5+ years in wipro.
+🧑‍💻 Jira/Confluence Administrator - An experience of 5+ years in wipro.
 Expertise in Migration of projects from Server to Datacenter.

 💬 Ask me about Jira, Confluence.